-Table 20: Tribal Authorities
+Table 18: Tribal Authorities

-Tribal authority Name of chief Location Tribal authority needs Bakwena Traditonal authority Chief B.R.
-Matsepe Kopa Ward 25 Tafelkop Ga- Matsepe Water and Office furniture Bantwane Traditional authority Chief M.P.
-Mathebe Ward 10 Ntwane Communication services Fencing of the office Electrification of the office Ndebele Traditional authority Chief P.J.
-Mahlangu Maphepha 2 nd Ward 19 Tarring of road to the tribal office Construction of Public toilets Fencing of the tribal office Security room Renovation of the office and hall Bakgaga ba Kopa Traditional authority Chief B.H.
-Rammupudu Ward 26 Tafelkop Renovation of the Tribal authority offices Office equipment's Matlala Lehwelere Tribal authority Chief S.F.
-Matlala Ward 14 Ga- Matlala Lehwelere Tribal authority offices and equipments at Blompoort and Naganeng (INDUNA) Manthole Tribal authority chairperson P.J.
-Phetla There is no chief at Manthole tribal authority.
-The community elects a chair on three year cycle.
-Ward 29 Ramogwerane Salaries for the acting chief and the headmen (indunas)
+Tribal authority Name of chief Location Tribal authority needs

+Bakwena Chief B.R.
+Matsepe Kopa Ward 25 Tafelkop Ga- Water and Office furniture

+Traditonal Matsepe

+authority

+Bantwane Chief M.P.
+Mathebe Ward 10 Ntwane Communication services

+Traditional Fencing of the office

+authority Electrification of the office

+Ndebele Chief P.J.
+Mahlangu Ward 19 Tarring of road to the tribal office

+Traditional Maphepha 2 nd Construction of Public toilets

+authority Fencing of the tribal office

+Security room

+Renovation of the office and hall

+Bakgaga ba Kopa Chief B.H.
+Rammupudu Ward 26 Tafelkop Renovation of the Tribal authority

+Traditional offices

+authority Office equipment's

+Matlala Lehwelere Chief S.F.
+Matlala Ward 14 Ga- Matlala Tribal authority offices and

+Tribal authority Lehwelere equipments at Blompoort and

+Naganeng (INDUNA)

+Manthole Tribal chairperson P.J.
+Phetla Ward 29 Salaries for the acting chief and

+authority There is no chief at Manthole Ramogwerane the headmen (indunas)

+tribal authority.
+The

+community elects a chair on

+three year cycle.

 The history of Elias Motsoaledi Local Municipality is similar to that of many South African rural municipalities.
 The poorest part of the community lives in the denser settlements in the western (Moutse) and northern (Hlogotlou) margins of the municipality.
 These two areas are least developed, since the bulk of economic activity is concentrated around the commercial farms in the vicinity of Groblersdal Town.

 The Moutse and Hlogotlou areas are the former homeland areas of Lebowa (north) and KwaNdebele (west), and represent the formerly designated 'black' areas of Apartheid South Africa.